 Familiarisation

 Normally, stories possess three (3) common qualities or features.
-These qualities are the characters, actions, and details of the story.
-This is what we need to know about the story under study.
+These qualities are the characters, actions, and details of the story and they’re what we need to know about the story under study.
 And to know these things we have to read the Bible story in question.
-Several times is better because familiarisation is directly proportional to the number of times you read the particular Bible story.

 Comprehension